 His experience in internal investigations enables him to both plan and run enquiries into misconduct or suspected criminality, and to advise on how to mitigate the legal risks which can arise from such enquiries.
 He can be engaged to assist with investigations on a direct access basis if desired.

 Jeremy’s in-house commercial and investigative experience led to significant involvement with employment matters even before he was called to the Bar.
 He is often instructed by both claimants and defendants in complex employment matters, including whistleblowing, discrimination, TUPE and unfair dismissal disputes.
-He has assisted counsel including David Grant in appeals before the Employment Appeal Tribunal.
+He has assisted counsel including David Grant KC in appeals before the Employment Appeal Tribunal.
 He is co-author of the 8th edition of the Employment Law Handbook, edited by Daniel Barnett and published in November 2020.

 As part of his broader commercial and financial services/regulatory practices, Jeremy is frequently asked to assist in disputes concerning professional negligence.
 He is currently advising and representing clients in matters involving both solicitors and financial advisers, including a claim which involves the alleged mis-selling of interest rate hedging products (IRHPs).